-c.
+b.
 Policy on Interlocking Positions

-The Committee approved and endorsed to the Board for approval the Bank's Policy on Interlocking Positions, which establishes the framework in handling interlocking positions of the Bank's directors and officers, in compliance with d.
-Sustainability Initiatives

-BSP Circular 1129 on Amendments to Corporate Governance Guidelines for BSP-Supervised Financial Institutions.
+The Committee approved and endorsed to the Board for approval the Bank's Policy on Interlocking Positions, which establishes the framework in handling interlocking positions of the Bank's directors and officers, in compliance with BSP Circular 1129 on Amendments to Corporate Governance Guidelines for BSP-Supervised Financial Institutions.